top of page

 This room is proof that you don't always need to buy new.
 Sometimes the best design move is recognizing that the brown leather sofa works better upstairs, that the vintage desk deserves to be seen, and that a red drum table can have a second life as a coffee table.

 It's about editing, rearranging, and trusting that the pieces you've collected over time have value.
-Our job was simply to help Stephanie see the potential in what she already had—and fill in the gaps with custom touches that elevated the whole space.
+Our job was simply to help this client see the potential in what was already owned—and fill in the gaps with custom touches that elevated the whole space.

 Living Design: Using What You Already Have